What Should Be in a Roofing Estimate?

 The roofing estimate should also inform you of the payment schedule and process of the contractor.
 This will give you a better idea about when you will need to prepare their fees, and how to pay them.
 Most states limit the deposit to one-third of the contract price unless the materials are custom made.

 At Classic Metal Roofs, we know just how important it is to provide our clients with a complete and comprehensive estimate.
 But don’t take our word for it.
-Give our services a try by calling us at (866) 303-2002), or fill out our contact form.
+Give our services a try by calling us at (866) 660-6668, or fill out our Free Consultation form.
 We serve MA, RI, CT and southern NH.